manel1874/DDHOT/README.md

 # Oblivious Transfer

-Implementation of UCOT under DDH assumption based on the following work: "A Framework for Efficient and Composable Oblivious Transfer" by Chris Peikert and Vinod Vaikuntanathan and Brent Waters.
+Implementation of UC-secure Oblivous Transfer under DDH assumption based on the following work: "A Framework for Efficient and Composable Oblivious Transfer" by Chris Peikert and Vinod Vaikuntanathan and Brent Waters.

 ## Installation instruction: